flakjakk/my-project/docs/transkei.md

 ### Places

+Clark's Point
+The Sphinx
 Porpoise Gully
-Clark's Point
 Flat Rocks
+Shelly Beach
 Wilson's Gully
-Shelly Beach
+The beach on the other side of Wilson’s
 Mbolompo
 Hole in the Wall

 * The long walk
 * The desert area above Mbolompo [you can see it on Google maps!]

-The Sphinx
 Walks along the coast

-The beach on the other side of Wilson’s
+---

 ### General